 Boats on the Charles River with the Boston skyline in the background

-Beach and island lovers head to Cape Cod and the islands of Nantucket and Martha’s Vineyard.
-The Cape Cod National Seashore offers miles of bike paths, swimming and surfing.
-At the tip of the Cape is Provincetown, a creative, eclectic community.
-The Provincetown Art Association and Museum reflects the town’s roots as an art colony.
-Ferries to the islands leave from several Cape ports.
-Nantucket is a small island with highly distinctive architecture, a rich whaling history and magnificent beaches.
-Rich in Native American history, Martha’s Vineyard clay cliffs, distinctive lighthouses and charming small towns provide visitors with lots to explore on foot and by bicycle.
+Cape Cod National Seashore offers nearly 18,000 hectares of coastline with dunes, forests, marshes and ponds to explore via bike paths, swimming and surfing.
+At the tip of Cape Cod is Provincetown, a creative, welcoming community.
+The Provincetown Art Association and Museum reflects the town’s roots as the USA’s oldest continuous art colony.
+Ferries to Nantucket and Martha’s Vineyard leave from several Cape ports.
+Nantucket features distinctive architecture, whaling history and magnificent beaches.
+Martha’s Vineyard’s Wampanoag history, clay cliffs, lighthouses and charming communities provide much to enjoy on foot and by bicycle.

-In central Massachusetts, Old Sturbridge Village is a living, breathing village depicting life in New England in the early 19th century.
-Special programs, activities and authentic village celebrations provide a rich visitor experience.
-In western Massachusetts, adventure seekers go on thrilling white-water rafting trips and soar through the treetops on zip lines.
-Culture lovers flock to the region for the concert season at Tanglewood, the summer home of the Boston Symphony Orchestra; international dance performances at Jacob’s Pillow Dance; and cutting-edge, large-scale art at MASS MoCA in North Adams.
-In Massachusetts, it truly is all here.
+In central Massachusetts, Old Sturbridge Village depicts life in New England in the early 19th century via programs, activities and celebrations.
+In mountainous western Massachusetts, go on thrilling white-water rafting trips and soar through the treetops on zip lines.
+Take a drive along the Mohawk Trail, one of the first scenic roads in New England.
+For culture, attend concerts at Tanglewood, the summer home of the Boston Symphony Orchestra, and international dance performances at Jacob’s Pillow.
+See large-scale art in North Adams at MASS MoCA, the USA’s largest contemporary art museum.

 In 1891, basketball was invented by Dr. John Naismith in Springfield, Massachusetts.
 Today, the Naismith Memorial Basketball Hall of Fame showcases memorabilia, tributes to great players and interactive experiences.

 Photo: Naismith Memorial Basketball Hall of Fame